 Atlanta is Sixth City to Land Per Scholas IT Job Training

-Atlanta, GA - February 1, 2016 - Per Scholas is coming to Atlanta, the sixth city to gain the free high-quality technology education and career development services that effectively prepare local residents who are out of work or in low-wage jobs to enter the region’s IT talent pipeline.
-The Per Scholas training program will ultimately be located at Westside Works, the employment and job training program located in Atlanta’s historic Westside community.
-Until that facility is constructed, Per Scholas will be launched in a temporary location beginning in the Spring of 2016.
+Per Scholas is coming to Atlanta, the sixth city to gain the free high-quality technology education and career development services that effectively prepare local residents who are out of work or in low-wage jobs to enter the region’s IT talent pipeline.
 The opening comes with investment from the W.K.
 Kellogg Foundation, Arthur M. Blank Foundation, Workday Foundation, and TEKsystems.

-The primary training that will be offered is IT Support, a free 8-week course that prepares students to obtain industry-recognized CompTIA A+ certification and secure a computer help desk or technical support role, the first step along an IT career path.
+Knight will lead the implementation of Per Scholas’ core offering, IT Support, a free 8-week course that prepares students to obtain industry-recognized CompTIA A+ certification and secure a computer help desk or technical support role, the first step along an IT career path.
 In addition, specialized training in software testing, cyber security and other IT job roles will be offered based on market demand.
 Interested candidates can learn more and apply at perscholas.org/apply.

 The IT talent shortage is widely acknowledged as a serious business challenge.
-The projected openings exceed the number of projected qualified candidates and colleges alone are not able to fill that gap.
 Atlanta in particular has seen significant job opportunity growth.
 According to the Metro Atlanta eXchange for Workforce Solutions (MAX) report, from 2007 to 2013, postings in the Atlanta Metropolitan Statistical Area market for IT professionals with BA degrees increased 68% from 2007 to 2013 and 138% for IT professionals with high school diplomas or associate’s degrees.

 At the same time, 36% of families in Georgia are considered “working poor,” families with one or both parents working but remain at or below the poverty line.
 Job skill deficits and unstable socioeconomic resources play a huge role in this pressing issue.
 MAX reported in their December 2014 Forum that lack of skills (hard and soft) and skills that do not match available jobs were identified as the most critical challenges facing job seekers.